Shopping for a new Kia Cadenza? MSRP: $35,100

 Choose a Style Below for Colors and Options

 4-Door Sedan PremiumRegular Unleaded V-6, 3.3 L

 4-Door Sedan LimitedRegular Unleaded V-6, 3.3 L

 |$ 0||$ 0|

-Yes, the 2014 Kia Sorento can already stretch over the $40k mark, fully loaded; but it's the Cadenza that reaches beyond that, and really tests the brand's boundaries by expanding into a new part of the market: big sedans that some call 'near luxury'—cars that might not have a luxury badge, but be for all intents and purposes luxury cars.
+Yes, even before the Cadenza's introduction, the 2014 Kia Sorento could already stretch over the $40k mark, fully loaded; but it's the Cadenza that reaches beyond that, and really tests the brand's boundaries by expanding into a new part of the market: big sedans that some call 'near luxury'—cars that might not have a luxury badge, but be for all intents and purposes luxury cars.

 Kia couldn't have picked a better name, either, we think.
 In music, it's the colorful, skilled solo that usually helps bookend a concerto.
 Likewise, Kia sure has had a run the past several years, pushing beyond the bland-basic, car-of-last-resort flavor of cars like the Sephia and Spectra and onto models fashion-forward, truly desirable models like the latest Optima and Forte.
 And—ahem--there was a predecessor to the Cadenza, just a few years ago: the arthritis-inducing Amanti.